Mean Field Behavior during the Big Bang Regime for Coalescing Random Walks: Local weak convergence of random graphs

 \begin{lemma} Let $\G_n\sim \CM_n(D)$.
 Let $\U_n$ be a uniformly chosen vertex of $\G_n$.
 Let $\G\sim \UGT(D)$ and $o$ be the root of $\G$.
 Then $(\G,o)$ is the local weak limit of $(\G_n,\U_n)$ \end{lemma} A proof of this fact can be found in, e.g., \cite[Theorem 2.11]{van2017stochastic}.
 The following proposition gives a connection between CRW on finite and infinite graphs. \begin{prop} Suppose $(\G_n,\U_n)$ is a sequence of random rooted graphs with uniformly bounded degree that converges in the local weak sense to $(\G,o)$.
 Consider CRW on $\G_n$ and $\G$ with unit edge rate.
 Then for any fixed finite time $t$, $P_{t}(\G_n)$ converges in distribution to $\E_{\G}(P_t(o))$, where $P_{t}(\G_n)$ is the density of CRW in $\G_n$ and $\E_{\G}(P_t(o))$ is the expectation of $P_t(o)$ under the law of $(\G,o)$. \end{prop} \begin{proof} Using the duality between the voter model and CRW, it is equivalent to proving the convergence of the survival probability of the voter model.
 For $o\in \G$, we let $\psi(\G,o)$ be the probability that the initial opinion of $o$ survives to time $t$, i.e., $\P(\zeta^o_t\neq \eset)$ and similarly define $\psi(\G_n,\U_n)$.
 Then $P_t(\G_n)=\E_{\U_n}(\psi(\G_n,\U_n))$ and $P_t(o)=\psi(\G,o)$.
 We also define $\psi_{\rho}(\G,o)$ to be $\P(\zeta^o_t \neq \eset, \zeta^o_s \cap N_{\rho}(o)^c =\eset, \forall 0\leq s\leq t)$ and similarly define $\psi_{\rho}(\G_n,\U_n)$.
 Then $\psi_{\rho}$ is a continuous function in the space $\scG_*$ under the metric $d_*$.
 Due to that the degree of $\G_n$ is uniformly bounded, the quantity $\abs{\psi_{\rho}(\G_n,\U_n)-\psi(\G_n,\U_n)}$ converges to $0$ as $\rho\to \infty$, uniformly in $n$.
 Similarly $\abs{\psi_{\rho}(\G,o)-\psi(\G,o)}$ also converges to $0$.
 Proposition \ref{local1} now follows from applying the definition of local weak convergence to the function $\psi_{\rho}$ and then sending $\rho\to\infty$. \end{proof}

 \end{appendix}

 \begin{acks}[Acknowledgments] The authors are grateful to Rick Durrett for introducing the problem and sharing his perspectives.
 We also thank anonymous referees for carefully reading this manuscript and providing many useful comments and suggestions.
-The project was initiated in the workshop 2019 AMS-MRC: Stochastic Spatial Models.
-SL and LZ are also provided 2019 AMS-MRC Collaboration Travel Funds, which enabled them a visit to Duke University, during which part of this work was completed.
+The project was initiated in the workshop 2019 AMS-MRC: Stochastic Spatial Models. \end{acks}

+\begin{funding} SL and LZ were provided 2019 AMS-MRC Collaboration Travel Funds, which enabled them a visit to Duke University, during which part of this work was completed.
 Both the workshop and the travel funds are supported by the National Science Foundation under Grant Number NSF DMS-1641020.
-JH is supported by NSERC grants. \end{acks}
+JH is supported by NSERC grants. \end{funding}